Extended Producer Responsibility (EPR) for Packaging

 Why EPR for Packaging?

-• Consumers and local government waste and recycling managers must deal with the products that are in the marketplace.
-Shifting responsibility for end-of-life of product packaging to the same entity responsible for product design creates incentives for better design.
+Shifting responsibility for end-of-life of product packaging to the manufacturer responsible for product design creates incentives for more recyclable and sustainable design.

-• EPR for packaging policies, including bottle bills, can support recycling market development and encourage better and more efficient recycling programs.
+EPR for packaging policies can support recycling market development and encourage better and more efficient recycling programs.

 EPR for packaging is growing in the US

 Five states have adopted packaging EPR laws and are in the beginning stages of implementation (California, Colorado, Maine, Minnesota, and Oregon).
 Three of these states also have in place a specific type of producer responsibility for beverage containers called deposit-return systems or recycling refunds or “bottle bills” (California, Maine, and Oregon).
+Maryland and Washington are the newest states to approve packaging extended producer responsibility bills.
 Many more states have introduced bills or are in the early stages of considering EPR for packaging.

 Are EPR policies in place in Maryland?

 HB232/SB346: Maryland Beverage Container Recycling Refund & Litter Reduction Program (the “Bottle Bill”).
-A small deposit is added to the purchase price of a beverage and then refunded to the customer when the beverage container is returned for recycling.
-The deposit-return system creates an incentive to recycle.
+A small deposit (10 cents) is added to the purchase price of a beverage and then refunded to the customer when the beverage container is returned for recycling.
+The deposit-return system creates an incentive to recycle and also helps create a cleaner, separated stream of materials that are able to recycled into new containers.

 SB901: Packaging Materials - Producer Responsibility Plans.
-SB901 would establish a producer responsibility for packaging program in Maryland, building on the Extended Producer Responsibility for Packaging Advisory Council and recycling needs assessment set up by SB222 (2023).
+SB901 passed the General Assembly and will establish a producer responsibility for packaging program in Maryland, building on the Extended Producer Responsibility for Packaging study (recycling needs assessment) and Advisory Council set up by SB222 (2023).

 EPR for packaging and bottle bills can complement each other and work hand-in-hand to increase recycling rates and collection of recyclable materials generated both at home and on-the-go.